Australia

 • The company has paid all fees and penalties payable to ASIC.

-The application to ASIC requires directors to make a formal declaration that the company has met the above criteria.
+The application to ASIC requires directors to declare that the company has met the above criteria formally.
 If it is found that the company did not meet the necessary criteria, this may be considered a false or misleading statement to ASIC which carries a maximum penalty of five years imprisonment.

 ASIC-initiated Company Deregistration